bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 2. Describe some differences between ```display: block;``` and ```display: inline;```.  - Display: block displays each item always on a new line because each item always uses up the maximum width available.
 Display: inline displays horizontally, or next to each other because each item only uses up enough width for the item.
 Generally display: block displays vertically and display: inline displays horizontally.

 3. What are the 4 areas of the box model?
+1.)
+Content 2.)
+Padding 3.)
+Border 4.)
+Margin

 4. While using flexbox, what axis are you using when you use the property: ```align-items: center```?